JJJcfff/Tower-of-the-Betrayer/README.md

 ### Project Checkpoint 3-4: Sound, UI, and Animation (Ch 14, 15, 17)

-- Player & Enemy Animation
+- ~~Player & Enemy Animation~~
-  - Implement proper movement animations for player and enemies
+  - ~~Implement proper movement animations for player and enemies~~
-  - Add audio effect at necessary points (i.e. ememy death, attacking)
+  - ~~Add audio effect at necessary points (i.e. ememy death, attacking)~~
-- Finalize Game Play Parameters
+- ~~Finalize Game Play Parameters~~
-  - Design the difficulty upgrade floor by floor, implement the random factor and hints
+  - ~~Design the difficulty upgrade floor by floor, implement the random factor and hints~~
-  - Finalize the gem system (weapon upgrade and potion power) parameter setting
+  - ~~Finalize the gem system (weapon upgrade and potion power) parameter setting~~
-- Implement Boss Fight
+- ~~Implement Boss Fight~~
-  - Design boss character with special attacks and arena
+  - ~~Design boss character with special attacks and arena~~
-  - Create boss health visualization system
+  - ~~Create boss health visualization system~~
-- Other Fixes
+- ~~Other Fixes~~

-  - Consider adding collision detection between player and enemey, letting player take damage on these
+  - ~~Consider adding collision detection between player and enemey, letting player take damage on these (we think without the damage works better since sword already has close attack range, this is skipped)~~
-  - Improve animation glitches (i.e. limit movement of player and bullets within the field)
+  - ~~Improve animation glitches (i.e. limit movement of player and bullets within the field)~~

+  **Additions**

+  - ~~Added more particle effects in the Home Scene, the fireplace and the potion pot.~~
+  - ~~Slightly adjusted the light in the main battlefield.~~
+  - ~~Incorporated last checkpoint feedback and enabled open/close panel in Home scene with keys G and P~~

+### Project Part 4: Finishing Touches (Ch 18, 19)

+- Improve Win/Lose Screen (with win/lose audio tracks)
+- Adjust and test with weapon upgrading / player's upgrading parameters to the right difficulty level
+- Fix bugs
+  - endless mode
+- Build and Release

 ## Development